weaveworks/weave/site/using-weave.md

 > host1$ sudo -s
 > host1# weave launch
 > host1# eval $(weave env)
-> host1# docker run --name a1 -ti weaveworks/ubuntu
+> host1# docker run --name a1 -ti bash
 > ```
 > Do *not* prefix individual commands with `sudo`, since some commands
 > modify environment entries and hence they all need to be executed from